 It really changed my outlook on the power of nursing and the impact locally, nationally, and globally.
 Many thanks for the opportunity and I hope to be able to do this again!

 -Raiza R, ONS Speaker at Multidisciplinary Cancer Management Course

 ONS wants to hear your international volunteering story.
 Are you impacting care around the globe?
 Tell us about it at firstname.lastname@example.org.

-ONS has an official Memorandum of Understanding and partnerships with several international organizations, expanding our reach as we work to improve care for patients with cancer.
+ONS has an official Memorandum of Understanding with several international organizations, expanding our reach as we work to improve care for patients with cancer.